OBOFoundry/OBOFoundry.github.io/principles/fp-006-textual-definitions.md

 Criteria for Review
 -------------------
 Each definition MUST be unique.
-Each entity MUST NOT have more than one textual definition tagged using [IAO:0000115](http://purl.obolibrary.org/obo/IAO_0000115).
+Each entity MUST NOT have more than one textual definition (tagged using [IAO:0000115](http://purl.obolibrary.org/obo/IAO_0000115)).
+Textual definitions SHOULD be provided for most terms, and for top level terms especially.

 [This check is automatically validated.](checks/fp_006)